Positive Parenting Tips for Ages 9–11 (Based on Positive Discipline)

 4. Stay Present Even if They Pull Away

-• Eating together with no screens be involved.
+• Eating together with no screens involved.

 • Discover activities to enjoy together—books, games, projects.